leo3tian/grade-ed/README.md

 - Annotation Menu: Stores annotations and displays them in the Ed grading window, allowing search, preview, & auto paste.
 Allows importing/exporting sets of annotations.
 - Linter (wip): Line-by-line linter for student code, highlighting flagged lines.

+Stack:
+- React, TypeScript, HTML/CSS

+For any feedback, questions, concerns, or if you want to contribute, email tleo@cs!

 Immediate todos:
 - Smooth out code; comments, quality, functional decomp, etc etc
 - Documentation on how to develop